Install

 Arch Linux package

-If you are running the Arch Linux distribution, run:
+If you are running the Arch Linux distribution, launch:

 git clone https://aur.archlinux.org/mediamtx.git